crankyelephant/mailonline/README.md

 ## Setup
 The project was written in Java 1.8.
-Run the project by running the executable jar.
+Run the project by running the executable jar: _java -jar VedranGaletic_MailOnline.jar_.
 Before testing, make sure to input the correct path to the dataset in the "path_to_files.txt" file.

 ## Task 1.
 Search engine